-The agency is uniquely qualified to provide the technical expertise needed to protect health and welfare and the environment in the time of manmade and natural disasters but must also be able to provide necessary staffing in such situations.
-Predicting the unprecedented is nearly impossible, but MDEQ is committed to living up to its reputation of responding to disasters of all different kinds without sacrificing its core responsibilities.
+MDEQ is uniquely qualified to provide the technical expertise needed to protect health and welfare and the environment in the time of manmade and natural disasters but must also be able to provide necessary staffing in such situations.
+Predicting the unprecedented is nearly impossible, but MDEQ is committed to living up to its reputation of responding to disasters of all different kinds while minimizing disruption of its core responsibilities.